MysteryPancake/Houdini-Fun/README.md

 A 3D coordinate system has 3 axes, X, Y and Z. We want to map these axes along the curve.

-Orient Along Curve gives us `@orient` and `@up` vectors to build an orthogonal frame, similar to PolyFrame.
+Orient Along Curve gives us `@orient` and `@up` vectors to build an orthogonal frame, like PolyFrame.

 First we need the inverse mapping, to convert the original coordinate to the equivalent curve coordinate.